smallkirby/writing-hypervisor-in-zig/README.md

 ![Lint](https://github.com/smallkirby/writing-hypervisor-in-zig/actions/workflows/lint.yml/badge.svg)
 ![Deploy](https://github.com/smallkirby/writing-hypervisor-in-zig/actions/workflows/deploy.yml/badge.svg)

-Blog series where we write a hypervisor from scratch in Zig.
+Blog series where we write a hypervisor from scratch in Zig language, that can finally boot Linux kernel.

 Refer to [smallkirby/ymir](https://github.com/smallkirby/ymir)'s `whiz-*` branches for the reference implementation.
 Note that these branches might be not necessarily up-to-date.